 RiVax Ricin Toxin Vaccine Description

-The thermostabilized version of RiVax® is produced by lyophilizing (freeze-drying) the vaccine in individual vials to form a solid white cake.
-This removes water and other components from the material which would otherwise destabilize the protein.
-By using a proprietary process, the protein-aluminum combination remains intact.
+RiVax uses Soligenix's proprietary ThermoVax® technology that creates a thermostabilized vaccine candidate that can be stored at room temperature for extended periods, making it compatible with U.S. government stockpiling requirements.
+The thermostabilized version of RiVax is produced by lyophilizing (freeze-drying) the vaccine in individual vials to form a solid white cake.
+This removes water and other components from the material, which would otherwise destabilize the protein.
+Instead, by using a proprietary process, the protein-aluminum combination remains intact.

-The solid, lyophilized material can then be returned to a liquid form immediately before use by simply adding sterile water and mixing prior to injection.
-Because sterile water is also very common and very stable, this results in an extremely convenient product that can be stored for extended periods.
+The solid, lyophilized material can then be returned to a liquid form immediately before use by adding sterile water and mixing before injection.
+Because sterile water is also widespread and very stable, this results in an extremely convenient product that can be stored for extended periods.
 Long-term storage and ease of use are key attributes for a product that may be stockpiled.

-Soligenix, Inc. is a late-stage biopharmaceutical company focused on developing and commercializing products to treat rare diseases where there is an unmet medical need.
+Soligenix, Inc. is a late-stage biopharmaceutical company (Nasdaq: SNGX) focused on developing and commercializing products to treat rare diseases where there is an unmet medical need.

 NCBI Phase 1: A pilot clinical trial of a recombinant ricin vaccine in normal humans.

-These studies suggest that RiVax/alum is safe and induces higher titers of both total and neutralizing antibodies.
+These studies suggest that RiVax/alum is safe and induces higher titers of total and neutralizing antibodies.